plan44/plan44-feed/leth-config/README.md

 ### Get the p44build script

-Note: this is a script that helps managing differently configured OpenWrt/LEDE targets on top of an unpolluted OpenWrt/LEDE original tree.
+Note: this is a script that helps managing differently configured OpenWrt targets on top of an unpolluted OpenWrt original tree.

     git clone -o github https://github.com/plan44/p44build.git